Tensor Q-Rank: New Data Dependent Definition of Tensor Rank: Notations and Preliminaries

-Here, we further extend the invertible multiplier $\mathbf{Q}$ to a general real orthogonal matrix.
-It is worth mentioning that the orthogonal matrix $\mathbf{Q}$ has two good properties: one is invertible, the other is to keep Frobenius norm invariant, i.e., $\|\mathcal{T}\|_F = \|\mathcal{L}_{\mathbf{Q}}(\mathcal{T})\|_F$.
-Then we propose a new definition of tensor rank named Tensor Q-rank.
+Here, we further define the invertible multiplier $\mathbf{Q}$ as any general real orthogonal matrix.
+It is worth mentioning that the orthogonal matrix $\mathbf{Q}$ has two good properties: {one is invertibility,} the other is to keep Frobenius norm invariant, i.e., $\|\mathcal{X}\|_F = \|\mathcal{L}_{\mathbf{Q}}(\mathcal{X})\|_F$.
+Then we introduce a new definition of tensor rank named Tensor Q-rank.

-\begin{definition}\textbf{(Tensor Q-rank)} Given a tensor $\mathcal{T}\in\mathbb{R}^{n_1\times n_2\times n_3}$ and a {fixed} real orthogonal matrix $\mathbf{Q} \in \mathbb{R}^{n_3\times n_3}$, the tensor Q-rank of $\mathcal{T}$ is defined as the following:
+\begin{definition}\textbf{(Tensor Q-rank)} Given a tensor $\mathcal{X}\in\mathbb{R}^{n_1\times n_2\times n_3}$ and a {fixed} real orthogonal matrix $\mathbf{Q} \in \mathbb{R}^{n_3\times n_3}$, the tensor Q-rank of $\mathcal{T}$ is defined as the following: